As a domestic worker, am I entitled to overtime pay from my employer?

 Next steps

-If you haven’t been paid for the extra hours you’ve worked and overtime pay you’re owed, you have options.
+If you haven’t been paid for the extra hours you’ve worked, and the overtime pay you’re owed, you have options.
 A first step is to discuss the problem with your employer.
 Explain the problem as best you can, and what you want the employer to do about it.
 If you’re nervous about approaching your employer and would like some help, consider reaching out to an agency that helps workers.
 The Migrant Workers Centre is a non-profit organization that provides legal information and advice to migrant workers, including domestics.

 If you aren’t able to resolve the problem with your employer, you can make a complaint to the Employment Standards Branch.
 (Note there's a time limit on what you can recover through a complaint.
 You're limited to wages during the 12 months before you bring your complaint.)